thomaslenaour/ytrack/subjects/its-ricard-time/README.md

 } while($i <= 10);
 ```

-> Note : There are two instructions which allow to modify the execution of loops, they are `break` and` continue`.
+> Note : There are two instructions which allow to modify the execution of loops, `break` and` continue`.

 ---